dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 The "Scheduler / Reservation Station" (RS) is the structure that tracks the availability of all resources for a given UOP and dispatches the UOP to the assigned port once it is ready.
 When an instruction enters the RS, scheduler starts tracking its data dependencies.
 Once all the source operands become available, the RS tries to dispatch it to a free execution port.
 The RS has fewer entries than the ROB.
 It can dispatch up to 6 UOPs per cycle.

-As shown in figure @fig:Goldencove_diag, there are 12 execution ports:
+As shown in Figure @fig:Goldencove_diag, there are 12 execution ports:

 * Ports 0, 1, 5, 6, and 10 provide all the integer, FP, and vector ALU.
 UOPs dispatched to those ports do not require memory operations.
 * Ports 2, 3, and 11 are used for address generation (AGU) and for load operations.